 Start collaborating with teammates

-Cross-functional collaboration has the potential to unlock some of our best work, to uncover insights we never knew we needed, and to take our project outcomes from decent to exceptional.
+With effective collaboration, you can unlock some of your team’s best work, uncover insights you never knew you needed, and take your project outcomes from decent to exceptional.
 But facilitating collaboration doesn’t come challenge-free.
 It takes work.
 It’s up to you to decide if you’re going to let barriers trap you in a silo, or break them down.